Learn to solve Hard Sudoku level 3 puzzle game 3 by hard Sudoku techniques

 Evaluation of possible digit subsets for all empty cells is often prescribed as a must-do activity.
 We strongly recommend to avoid this time-consuming activity as far as possible and instead go in for filling up the empty cells by unique valid digits using Sudoku techniques needed.

-The Sudoku techniques for solving this third hard Sudoku level 3 puzzle game are briefly but clearly explained along with the step by step solution.
+The Sudoku techniques for solving this third medium hard Sudoku level 3 puzzle game are briefly but clearly explained along with the step by step solution.

 Let's go through the solution of the game.

-Solution to Sudoku level 3 game 3 Stage 1: learn how to solve the hard Sudoku puzzle game
+Solution to Sudoku level 3 game 3 Stage 1: learn how to solve the medium hard Sudoku puzzle game

-First valid cell by row column scan: R3C4 4 by scan for 4 in R1, R2, C2 -- R4C5 4 by scan in R5, R6, C4, C6 -- R9C7 4 by scan for in R8, C8, C9 -- lastly, R7C3 4 by scan for 4 in R8, R9, C2.
+First valid cell by row column scan: R3C1 4 by scan for 4 in R1, R2, C2 -- R4C5 4 by scan in R5, R6, C4, C6 -- R9C7 4 by scan for in R8, C8, C9 -- lastly, R7C3 4 by scan for 4 in R8, R9, C2.
 Digit 4 fully filled.

-Scanning for next larger digit 5: R1C95 by scan in R2, C7, C8 -- R5C3 5 by scan for 5 in R6, C2 -- R4C4 5 by scan for 5 in R5, R6 -- R9C6 5 by scan for 5 in R7, R8, C4 -- lastly, R3C5 5 by scan for 5 in C4, C6.
+Scanning for next larger digit 5: R1C9 5 by scan in R2, C7, C8 -- R5C3 5 by scan for 5 in R6, C2 -- R4C4 5 by scan for 5 in R5, R6 -- R9C6 5 by scan for 5 in R7, R8, C4 -- lastly, R3C5 5 by scan for 5 in C4, C6.
 Digit 5 fully filled.

 No valid digit by row column scan for 6.